 Weather is always unpredictable and winter in Yellowstone is no exception!
-It is possible that there may be no snow, but don’t fret, as we will simply replace snowshoeing with hiking if there isn't enough snow.
+It is possible that there may be no snow, but don’t fret, as there are plenty of other things to do in and around the Park!

 Changes to Your Itinerary

 While everything under “What is Included” will remain the same, the actual restaurants, hotels, and activities listed in our itineraries are subject to modifications.
 Changes that are out of our control are common – a restaurant closes or loses its awesome chef, a winery changes its visiting hours, a hotel gets remodeled, a road or trail undergoes construction.
 You are entrusting us to create an outstanding vacation for you and so it is possible we may take the liberty of making necessary changes (even at the last minute, during the guides’ scout trip) to the itinerary that will improve your overall trip experience.
 If there is any one experience that is going to make or break your trip, please discuss this with us in advance!
 We attempt to keep our website itinerary as current as possible and communicate any major changes with you in the weeks prior to the tour.